 Amazon Prime Video's Christmas selection is still pretty decent this year, and there are plenty of other festive films worth checking out.
 To watch them you'll have to be a Prime member, but there's a one-month free trial to take you through to January.
 Plus, remember that you'll also get free next-day delivery - ideal for any last-minute gift purchasing.
 There are also other classics that you can rent for a discounted price.

-Another dreamy festive romance.
+The Holiday is a classic dreamy festive romance.
 In England, Iris (Kate Winslet) is in love with a man who is about to be married to another woman.
-Meanwhile in America, Amanda breaks up with her unfaithful boyfriend.
+Meanwhile in America, Amanda (Cameron Diaz) breaks up with her unfaithful boyfriend.
 Both want a change of scenery, so they decide to swap houses and end up finding unexpected romance on their journeys.

 Looking for something a little more debauched?
 Three best friends (played by Joseph Gordon-Levitt, Tracy Morgan and Seth Rogen, naturally) go on a quest to find the Nutcracker ball, the Christmas party to end all Christmas parties.